salewski/svedn/README.md

  2. This is also an experiment in using clojure.core.spec to aide in parsing.

+## More

+I'd like to add the following:

+ - Ammendments: Columns that work to add additional fields to an entity.
+This would be a map.

+ - Metadata: Columns that serve as metadata for an entity.

 ## Thanks

 Thanks to David Chelimsky for deivising the name Svedn.